nonexistent9/nonexistent9.github.io/pow.md

 **Impact**

 * Published 15+ customer stories and collected several testimonials in just 3 months.
 The campaign has a response rate of more than 50% from customers.

+Link to a few <a href="https://drive.google.com/drive/folders/1sNAJ5theha-ISAPWcpRB_3jjKc0V8C3X?usp=sharing" target="_blank">Customer Case Studies.</a> Please excuse the formatting as I had to retrieve them using the web archive and convert it to a pdf.

 ---